andvsilva/programming_school/pydev/README.md

-## How Python Empowers Developers: A Comprehensive Guide to Programming in Python
+## How Empowers Developers: A Comprehensive Guide to Programming in Python

 ***Mastering the Language and Unlocking its Full Potential to be a Python Developer***